Oliver Wood (cinematographer): Career

-His big break came when he was director of photography for 53 episodes of stylish crime drama Miami Vice, serving as the series primary DP between 1987 and 1989.
+His big break came when he was director of photography for 53 episodes of the crime drama Miami Vice, serving as the series primary DP between 1987 and 1989.
 His work on the series caught the attention of producers, enabling him to work on big-budget Hollywood films including Die Hard 2 (1990), Face/Off (1997), U-571 (2000) Fantastic Four (2005), and Anchorman 2: The Legend Continues (2013).

 He was the original director of photography on the swashbuckling action film Cutthroat Island, but suffered an on-set injury and was replaced by Peter Levy.

-He also shot the Bourne Trilogy, where he worked with director Paul Greengrass to produce a spontaneous, naturalistic effect, often using multiple cameras, frequently handheld, citing films such as The Battle of Algiers as an influence.
+He shot the Bourne Trilogy, where he worked with director Paul Greengrass on Supremacy and Ultimatum, producing a spontaneous, naturalistic effect, often using multiple cameras, frequently handheld, citing films such as The Battle of Algiers as an influence.
 He was nominated for a BAFTA for The Bourne Ultimatum (2007).

 In 2016, Wood shot the remake of Ben-Hur, directed by Timur Bekmambetov, utilizing GoPro cameras to film the movie's action sequences.
-His last credit was for Morbius (2022).

-Death
+Personal life and death

+Wood married twice, once to Jane Forth.
+He had two daughters, and a son.

-Wood died from cancer at his home in Los Angeles, California on 13 February 2023 at the age of 80, eight days before his 81st birthday.
+Wood died from cancer at his home in Los Angeles, California on 13 February 2023 at the age of 80.